-- h) Restore and/or rehabilitate areas that have been degraded due to excessive use (e.g. habitats adjacent to trail alignments, or erosion prone slopes). - i) Restore trails that have been permanently closed.
+- Restore and/or rehabilitate areas that have been degraded due to excessive use (e.g. habitats adjacent to trail alignments, or erosion prone slopes). - j) Restore trails that have been permanently closed.

-j) Work with Indigenous communities to identify culturally significant and sacred locations (e.g. natural occurrences of medicine plants) to protect them from public use and ensure that trails avoid these areas.
+k) Work with Indigenous communities to identify culturally significant and sacred locations (e.g. natural occurrences of medicine plants) to protect them from public use and ensure that trails avoid these areas.

-- k) Limit recreation to foot-based travel and biking on non-paved narrow width (natural surface) trails to facilitate enjoyment of nature while minimizing visitor impact. - l) Dogs must be kept on leash to avoid impacts to wildlife. - m) Limit river access to designated launch points.
+- Limit recreation to foot-based travel and biking on non-paved narrow width (natural surface) trails to facilitate enjoyment of nature while minimizing visitor impact. - m) Dogs must be kept on leash to avoid impacts to wildlife. - n) Limit river access to designated launch points.